How to make a star inlay-1/2

 |This entry was posted by Mark Bailey on March 18, 2011 at 7:41 PM, and is filed under Acoustic guitars, Build Your Own, Custom inlays.
 Follow any responses to this post through RSS 2.0.
 Both comments and pings are currently closed.|

+Design Your Own Guitar!
 It’s that time of year again…across the world students are embarking on their chosen courses of study…and looking for ways to spend their time (and money!)
-Here at Baileys, all our customers are students … hoovering up as much guitar building knowledge as is possible, and we try hard to help that happen.
-This year…
+Here at Baileys, all our customers are students … hoovering up as much guitar building knowledge as is possible, and we try hard…

 about 1 month ago - 1 comment